 A. Current status of air quality

-After factoring out the effects of dust storms, the 2019 statistics for Taiwan's Air Quality Index (AQI) show that the percentage of days with AQI>100 (indicating substandard air quality) was 13.1%, while the percentage of days with "good air quality" was 39.8%.
-Before air pollution control fees were levied in 1994, the percentage of days with PSI (Pollutant Standards Index) >100 and with "good air quality" was 7.0%.
-Since December 2016, the new air quality index (AQI) has been in use, while use of the original PSI ceased in 2017.
-In 2014, PM2.5 manual calibration stations were deployed, the statistics for which show the percentage of station days with AQI>100 has decreased from 26.2% in 2014 to 13.1% in 2019.
+The 2021 statistics for Taiwan's Air Quality Index (AQI) show that the percentage of days with AQI>100 (indicating substandard air quality) was 9.8%, while the percentage of days with "good air quality" was 54.8%.
+Before air pollution control fees were levied in 1994, the percentage of days with PSI (Pollutant Standards Index) >100 was 7.0%.
+Since December 2016, the new air quality index (AQI) has been in use, while use of the original PSI was ceased in 2017.
+In 2014, PM2.5 manual stations were deployed, the statistics for which show the percentage of station days with AQI>100 has decreased from 26.2% in 2014 to 9.8% in 2021.
 These figures clearly indicate that the nation's air quality in recent years has been greatly improved and that efforts to control air pollution have paid off.

 B. Air quality management measures

 (1) Air quality improvement objectives

 To reach the same air quality standards as advanced countries and to improve overall air quality, the EPA has set the objectives of reducing the percentage of days with AQI>100 by 2016 to below 20%, and:

 b.
 Mid-range objective by 2025: below 11%